 of nature.
 He is professor of painting and drawing at Mississippi

-Grisham Faculty Excellence Award as well as the Burlington Northern
+John Grisham Faculty Excellence Award as well as the Burlington

-Teaching Excellence Award.
-He has exhibited widely in regional,
+Northern Teaching Excellence Award.
+He has exhibited widely

-for the 2010 USA International Ballet Competition (IBC) in Jackson.
+the signature image for the 2010 USA International Ballet Competition

-His painting Wave (Reclamation) was recently selected to join
+(IBC) in Jackson.
+His painting Wave (Reclamation) was recently

-will be shown as a part of “The Mississippi Story,”
+completed in 2009, will be shown as a part of “The Mississippi

-which consists of over 200 works by Mississippi artists and “reveals
+Story,” which consists of over 200 works by Mississippi

 Portrait of Son Thomas called Playing the Blues